How to manage teams remotely – 9 key tips

 2. Help set boundaries on working time

 While you should be flexible with your schedule, it’s important to help your team members set clear boundaries on their working time.
 Setting firm boundaries on working hours is a well-known hack for remote work veterans, but employees that find themselves abruptly teleported into embryonic home office operations will often end up working more hours than they did when commuting to the office.
-Things are changing daily, and we don’t yet know for sure how long the situation could last, so we need to help our people establish sustainable routines as quickly as possible.
+Help your people establish sustainable routines as quickly as possible.

 3. Normalize the new normal

 With the boundaries between work and home disintegrated for many, formerly solid work-from-home advice about setting up pristine working spaces impervious to outside distractions and wandering family members goes out the window.
 Employees are in competition with their significant others and school aged offspring for viable working accommodations.
 Kitchen nooks, laundry room hallways and children’s desks are being transformed into makeshift home offices.
 Some amount of distraction and impact on your folks’ productivity should be expected.
 Be gentle and help everyone go with the flow.

 Plenty has been written about the value of using video for your meetings, and you should use it if it’s an option.
 But let your team know that it’s okay if they aren’t dressed in their business casual best or if their visible workspaces show signs of a normal humanoid existence.
 Model this by letting them see some of your authentic at-home self, including family members, pets, and lived-in living spaces.
 For still-reticent employees, several tools now allow you to blur your background in video calls.
 A version of this feature is supported in Teams, Skype and Zoom, and there are third-party apps that can add it to any video platform.

 4. Meet more frequently